activeloopai/deeplake/README.md

  </h3>

 ## Why use Hub?
-**Data scientists spend the majority of their time building infrastructure, transferring data, and writing boilerplate code.
+**ML engineers spend the majority of their time building infrastructure, transferring data, and writing boilerplate code.
 The Hub format + API simplifies these tasks so that users can focus on building amazing machine learning models 💻.**

 Hub enables users to stream unlimited amounts of data from the cloud to any machine without sacrificing performance compared to local storage 🚀.
 In addition, Hub connects datasets to PyTorch and TensorFlow with minimal boilerplate code, and is has powerful tools for dataset version control, building machine learning pipelines, and running distributed workloads.